-Theorem \ref{thm:AnalysisOfSign} indicates that signs of all system behaviors in a switching law is uniquely determined by the sign of the last system behavior.
-For a switching law $S$ with a length of $N$, Theorem \ref{thm:AnalysisOfSign} reduces the possible signs of all system behaviors from $2^N$ to $2$.
+Theorem \ref{thm:AnalysisOfSign} indicates that signs of all system behaviors in a switching law are uniquely determined by the sign of the last system behavior.
+For a switching law $S$ of length $N$, Theorem \ref{thm:AnalysisOfSign} reduces the possible signs of all system behaviors from $2^N$ to $2$.